Open International Data-Centric Connectivity Standard

-- DDSI-RTPS v2.2 and v2.3 (upcoming, OMG members only)– defines the Real-time Publish-Subscribe Protocol (RTPS) DDS Interoperability Wire Protocol.
+- DDSI-RTPS v2.5 – defines the Real-time Publish-Subscribe Protocol (RTPS) DDS Interoperability Wire Protocol.

-- DDS-XTypes v1.2 – defines the DDS Type System and the serialized representation of DDS data.
+- DDS-XTypes v1.3 – defines the DDS Type System and the serialized representation of DDS data.

 - DDS-Security v1.1 – defines the Security Model and Service Plugin Interface (SPI) architecture for compliant DDS implementations.

-- Interface Definition Language (IDL) v4.2 – defines the IDL, a language used to define data types and interfaces in a way that is independent of the programming language.
+- IDL4 (Interface Definition Language) v4.2 (also available as ISO standard ISO/IEC 19516:2020) – defines the IDL, a language used to define data types and interfaces in a way that is independent of the programming language.
 This is not a DDS standard, but DDS depends on it.

-- ISO/IEC C++ 2003 Language PSM for DDS – defines a C++ API only for the Data-Centric Publish-Subscribe (DCPS) portion of the DDS specification
+- DDS C++ API (ISO/IEC C++ 2003 Language PSM for DDS) – defines a C++ API only for the Data-Centric Publish-Subscribe (DCPS) portion of the DDS specification.

-- Java 5 Language PSM for DDS – defines a Java API for the Data-Centric Publish-Subscribe (DCPS) portion of the DDS specification.
+- DDS Java API (Java 5 Language PSM for DDS) – defines a Java API for the Data-Centric Publish-Subscribe (DCPS) portion of the DDS specification.

-- DDS-RPC v1.0 – defines a distributed services framework providing language-independent service defintion and service/remote procedure invokation using DDS.
+- DDS-RPC v1.0 – defines a distributed services framework providing language-independent service definition and service/remote procedure invocation using DDS.
 Supports automatic discovery, synchronous and asynchronous invocations, and Qos.